 We are sneaking in the last of 2012’s gardening activities today…at least for us.
 It’s sunny and relatively warm…14⁰C.

-Poring over shovelfuls of the earth I have to agree with Joel Salatin when he said, earthworms will dance.
-Adding compost and manure last spring has made them really happy…it wasn’t our own compost though.
+Looking into shovelfuls of the earth I have to agree with Joel Salatin when he said, earthworms will dance.
+Adding compost and manure last spring has made them really happy… It wasn't our own compost...

 The manure was from the property, but the organic compost came from the garden center in town.
 The worms don’t seem to care.
 I’ve been pulling a couple up with every shovelful of soil.